Mt Huashan Hiking Trail

 The consequence of a mistake was certain death.
 On the other hand, how often do you fall off a ladder when you are paying attention?
 Just make sure the grips are secure and you have a firm footing before taking each new step.
 This climb was scary, but we made it.

 The next part was actually pretty cool.
 At the top of the chimney , a skimpy trail had been carved into the side of the mountain.
-This trail wound through improbable niches in the rock face. (see picture at right- people are still in the chimney)
+This trail wound through improbable niches in the rock face.

 Laura and I moved sideways across the face of the cliff.
 Things got much easier.
 We soon discovered there was a natural ledge that had been used to create a trail.
 Where the ledge was not sufficient, a man-made trail had been carved out of the rock.
-We were very relieved to discover there was also a metal fence to help as we crossed the cliff to the other side
+We were very relieved to discover there was also a metal fence to help as we crossed the cliff to the other side.

 The uphill climb in the chimney had been tough, but I started to relax when I found how easy it was to walk on this path.
 The chain fence added much-appreciated security.
 Yes, it was still possible to slip, but if you held onto the chain, it was unlikely you would plunge over the edge.
 Believe me, I held on tight.